 Social Work Detention Response Team

-The UT School of Social Work’s Texas Institute for Child and Family Wellbeing and St. Edward’s University are developing a Social Work Detention Response Teams in response to recent waves of migrants seeking asylum, particularly from ‘Northern Triangle’ countries of Honduras, Guatemala and El Salvador.
+The UT School of Social Work’s Texas Institute for Child and Family Wellbeing and St. Edward’s University co-developed the Social Work Detention Response Team in the spring of 2017 in response to the detention of migrant families seeking asylum, particularly from ‘Northern Triangle’ countries of Honduras, Guatemala and El Salvador.
 Given that Texas has a large number of immigration detention facilities, including two facilities that house women and children, social workers have been called upon to assist attorneys in helping detained migrants recount stories for the asylum process.

-Drs.
-Cook Heffron (St. Edward’s) and Monica Faulkner (UT) will be coordinating students interested in helping with credible fear interviews.
-Once a month, the group will visit Karnes Detention Center.
+Dr. Cook Heffron (St. Edward’s), Dr. Monica Faulkner (UT), and Ana Hernández (UT) coordinate the student volunteers interested in helping with credible fear interviews.
+Once a month, the group visits the Karnes Detention Center.
 Students who are interested in helping should:

 1) speak Spanish;